 DAWN ANDERSON VOLUNTEER ANGEL AWARD

-Each year, the PTO recognizes a volunteer who exemplifies the commitment of Dawn Anderson to District 103.
-Dawn generously volunteered for District 103, the D103 PTO and our community.
-We now award a volunteer that demonstrates that commitment.
+Each year, the PTO proudly recognizes a dedicated volunteer who embodies the spirit and commitment of Dawn Anderson, a long-time champion of District 103, the D103 PTO, and our community.

 The winner will be announced at 8th Grade Graduation.